as-ideas/oil/README.md

 * Running end2end-tests locally: Start app in one terminal `npm start` and then in the next terminal `npm run e2e`
 * Running only one test:

+#### Browserstack tests

+You can run all E2E tests with different setups using Browserstack.
+Tests use our remote server at `https://oil-integration-host1.herokuapp.com` where the latest release is deployed to.

+To run tests in batch there are two commands, the first one covering a limited but most relevant selection of browsers.

+    $ npm run browserstack
+    $ npm run browserstack:full

+*Both commands require you to have your Browserstack credentials ready.* You can find them [here](https://www.browserstack.com/accounts/settings).

+To test with only a specific browser, do this:

+    $ ENV_USER=your-browserstack-user ENV_KEY=your-browserstack-key ./node_modules/.bin/nightwatch -c etc/nightwatch.remote.conf.js -e ff52

+The `-e` parameter should contain the id of the test setting to launch with.
+In this case `ff52`.
+For all available test settings check the objects inside the file `etc/nightwatch.remote.config.js`

 #### Advanced Usage

 npm run build:release creates an app version that loads its parts